 The total deduction for taxation purposes is the same for leasing and installment sale.
 However, in the case of leasing, it takes twice as long to write off the asset as compared to an installment sale.
 The lessor claims the depreciation in lease financing whereas, in an installment sale, the user claims the depreciation.

 Balance Sheet Appearance

-In lease financing, the asset’s value is not included in the financial statements since the lessee is not the owner.
+In operating lease financing, the asset’s value is not included in the financial statements since the lessee is not the owner.
 Whereas in the case of the installment sale, the installments are capitalized, i.e., the asset appears on the asset side of the balance sheet, and a corresponding liability against such asset appears on the liability side.

 Maintenance Support of the Asset

 In the case of operating lease financing, the repairs and maintenance of the asset are borne by the lessor, and in the case of the financial lease, it is borne by the lessee.
 In an installment sale, the responsibility lies with the user.

 Reduced Initial Cash Outlay

 Since there is no immediate purchase of an asset in an installment sale, the cash flow is limited up to the margin money, i.e., the down payment or the deposit as it is so called, in addition to the periodic installments.
 In the case of lease financing, the monthly rentals are the only cash flows during the entire useful life of the asset.